-Strat theme Area What How Who

-Developing targeted ALL Data analysis What do we know?
-Northamptonshire

-prevention and Establishing what data is currently available in County Council -

-intervention initiatives the county that builds a picture of need and strategic lead- action
+Strat theme Area What How Who Developing targeted prevention and intervention initiatives ALL Data analysis What do we know?
+Establishing what data is currently available in the county that builds a picture of need and demand.

-demand. plan lead to be

-identified

 What can be shared?
-Info sharing agreements
+Info sharing agreements created/updated.

-created/updated.

 Repository created.
 Possibly on E-Cins.
 Help address unmet need - consider urban bias and look what the rural offer is.

-and look what the rural offer is.

-Develop county commissioning intentions based

-on what we know.
+Develop county commissioning intentions based on what we know.
 Communicate this to market.

-of what we know. communicate this to market.

-DA Domestic Incidents Project Project to explore how support to victims of

-domestic incidents can be delivered within the

-county via victims support agencies and early

-help pathways.
-Prevention of domestic

-incidents becoming domestic crimes.
+Northamptonshire County Council - strategic lead- action plan lead to be identified DA Domestic Incidents Project Project to explore how support to victims of domestic incidents can be delivered within the county via victims support agencies and early help pathways.
+Prevention of domestic incidents becoming domestic crimes.